nhsengland/it-standards/application-development/common-dev/authentication.md

 Please refer to the Identity and Access Management strategy and standards before trying to implement a new system.
 We have a number of options in the strategy depending on the requirements.

-Internally facing systems MUST always use Single Sign-On.
+Internally facing systems MUST always use Single Sign-On based on NHS England's **Azure Active Directory** (AAD).
 Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific information.

-Externally facing systems MUST use our identity service.
+Externally facing systems MUST use our identity service based on **Okta**.
 Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific information.

 Exceptions to the standards listed here may be permissible but must be discussed with CISW in advance and will be subject to review and approval via the Architecture Review Board (ARB).